 The war in Ukraine has created a massive humanitarian emergency.
 Donate now to send aid to people fleeing for their lives.

-It's been over a year since Russia invaded Ukraine, creating the fastest-growing refugee crisis in Europe since World War II.
+It's been two years since Russia invaded Ukraine and created the fastest-growing refugee crisis in Europe since World War II.

-More than six million refugees have fled Ukraine.
-Another five million people are displaced inside the country.
+More than six million Ukrainians have been forced to flee the country.
+Another three million are displaced inside Ukraine.

 For those able to escape across the border, the emergency isn't over.